-DDA-licensed or DDA-certified providers must document all use of restraints and restrictive techniques in the participant's record, including the specific technique, reasons for use, and length of time used.
+DDA Licensed or Certified providers must document all use of restraints and restrictive techniques in the participant's record, including the specific technique, reasons for use, and length of time used.
 Antecedent, behavior, consequence data are reviewed as part of monitoring of the BP.